 Remember auctions can be a very stressful environment but can also be a great deal of fun.
 Also remember to consult your solicitor as early in the process as possible to make sure that you know all the ins and outs of the property that you want to bid for.

-Our Residential Property Team are experts in dealing with transactions involving property purchased at auction.
+Our Residential property solicitors Law Society's Conveyancing quality scheme and experts in dealing with transactions involving property purchased at auction.

 We understand that speed of service is an important factor when buying at auction and will take care of all the legal formalities as quickly and efficiently as possible right through to completion.